carbon-language/carbon-lang/flang/documentation/Calls.md

 First, actual arguments that are expressions, not designators, obviously need to be computed and captured into memory in order to be passed by reference.
-This includes parenthesized designators like `(X)` as an important special case, which are expressions in Fortran.
+This includes parenthesized designators like `(X)`, which are expressions in Fortran, as an important special case.
-(This case also technically includes constants, but those are better implemented by passing addresses in read-only memory when the interface is explicit.)
+(This case also technically includes unparenthesized constants, but those are better implemented by passing addresses in read-only memory.)
 The dummy argument cannot be known to have `INTENT(OUT)` or `INTENT(IN OUT)`.

-Small scalar or elemental `VALUE` arguments may be passed in registers.
+Small scalar or elemental `VALUE` arguments may be passed in registers, as should arguments wrapped in the legacy VMS `%VAL()` notation.
 Multiple elemental `VALUE` arguments might be packed into SIMD registers.

 Actual arguments that are designators, not expressions, must also